al1216/cuvette-JS-counter-app/README.md

-# This website is the Assignment for the "JS counter app" for the Cuvette course.
+# This website is the Assignment making "JS counter app" for the Cuvette course.